unisdr/delta/_docs/ids.md

 ## IDs used for hazardous events, disaster events

 ## Requirement

 Follow this recommendation
 https://www.itu.int/itu-t/recommendations/rec.aspx?rec=X.667

 ITU-T X.667 (10/2012) Information technology - Procedures for the operation of object identifier registration authorities: Generation of universally unique identifiers and their use in object identifiers

 ### Which version are we using.

 We are using random uuid.
-This is to allow event ids to be generated on independent instances of dts and then having the records merged or otherwise combined without adjusing the ids.
+This is to allow event ids to be generated on independent instances of DELTA Resilience and then having the records merged or otherwise combined without adjusing the ids.

 Version 4 is the code for random uuid.

 ## Approx chance of collision

 https://en.wikipedia.org/wiki/Universally_unique_identifier#Random_UUID_probability_of_duplicates
 The probability to find a duplicate within 103 trillion version-4 UUIDs is one in a billion.

 ## Implementation

 We use gen_random_uuid from postgres.
 This function returns a version 4 (random) UUID. https://www.postgresql.org/docs/current/functions-uuid.html

 In the above recommendation